atoma-network/atoma-docs/website/sampling-consensus.md

 - In particular, an honest node will never agree on the state of a request output with a dishonest one.
 Finally, independent nodes can only come to consensus if all of them have performed the requested computation honestly.

-4. Each request specifies a given timeout period, in which case if a node times out, it gets some collateral percentage slashed.
+4. Each request specifies a given timeout period.
+In the case that a node times out, a percentage of collateral is slashed.

 5. Atoma's Sampling Consensus has almost native finality times.
-Indeed, the fastest execution node in a sampled quorum can immediately share the output with the user (either via a web browser RTC connection, decentralized data storage, or even if a blockchain if the output is both public and small, etc).
-The final verifiability attestation (which ensures the computation was not tampered in any form) is provided at the time the slowest node commits to the output.
+The fastest execution node in a sampled quorum can immediately share the output with the user (either via a web browser RTC connection, decentralized data storage, or even a blockchain if the output is both public and small).
+The final verifiability attestation (which ensures the computation was not tampered with in any form) is provided at the time the slowest node commits to the output.
 From 1. it follows that nodes executing a request have similar hardware specifications, which in theory means that the difference between the fastest and slowest processing nodes should be mostly from bandwidth speed variability.
 This means that contrary to OpML, Atoma Sampling Consensus has no challenge period.

 ## Probabilistic Considerations for Atoma's Sampling Consensus